iterami/Docs.htm/common/js/webgl.md

 ---

 ### `webgl_collision(args)`
-* Checks for collisions based on entity normals.
+* Checks for collisions based on entity normals and returns a boolean.

 Arg          | Required? | Notes
 -------------|-----------|------